zitadel/zitadel/docs/docs/apis/openidoauth/endpoints.md

 | redirect_uri  | Callback uri of the authorization request where the code or tokens will be sent to.
 Must match exactly one of the preregistered in Console.       |
 | response_type | Determines whether a `code`, `id_token token` or just `id_token` will be returned.
 Most use cases will need `code`.
 See flow guide for more info. |
 | scope         | `openid` is required, see [Scopes](scopes) for more possible values.
 Scopes are space delimited, e.g. `openid email profile`         |

+Depending on your authorization method you will have to provide additional parameters or headers:

 <Tabs
     groupId="token-auth-methods"